what is happening to Haiti is definately devestating. We all must come together and do anything we can to help. be it donations, prayers, whatever…

 My thoughts and prayers are with those who have lost it all.

 I have friends in school who have family over in Haiti and I have been praying for everyone over there.
 I am planning on donating money when I get some money soon.
 It makes you realize that the little problems we stress over are nothing compared to the issues going on over there.
-Things were already bad in Haiti, and now they have become worse, But I just have faith that they will get the help they need as long as we put our efforts together,posted almost 4 years ago
+Things were already bad in Haiti, and now they have become worse, But I just have faith that they will get the help they need as long as we put our efforts together,posted over 7 years ago

 it’s so easy to donate, the two most trusted are those 2: